chibisov/cli-bdd/docs/steps.md

 Matcher:
 ```
-I set the environment variables to:
+I set the environment variables to
 ```